youyanggu/covid19_projections/about.md

 ## Concerns with the IHME model

 In this section we will compare our projections with a popular model developed by the [Institute for Health Metrics and Evaluation (IHME)](https://covid19.healthdata.org/) and commonly referred to by the White House and media.
+We also share some of our original concerns with the model that partially inspired us to create our own.

 We present a series of Tweets highlighting the issues with the IHME model: